scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 In the plugin configuration, you can specify the following information:

-**The target namespace**:

-Every class and function that can be plugged in to has a namespace, indicated with the `@namespace` decorator.
+**The target namespace**: Every class and function that can be plugged in to has a namespace, indicated with the `@namespace` decorator.

 **What** aspect of the namespace you want to modify...

-If you are plugging into a class:
+(A) If you are plugging into a *class*:

-- Specify `class` and a property plugin if you want to replace the entire class (e.g with a version of the class that is wrapped in another class).
+- Specify `class` and a property plugin if you want to replace the entire class (e.g. with a version of the class that is wrapped in another class).
+While technically possible to replace the class with another class entirely, this is not recommended.
 - Specify `member-function` and a function plugin if you want to alter the behavior of the class's method.
 E.g: plug in to `render` or `componentDidMount`.
 - Specify `member-property` and a property plugin if you want to alter the value of a field of the class.
 E.g: plug in to `state`.
 - Specify `static-member` and a property plugin if you want to modify a static field of the class.

-> **Note**:
->
-> If you want to plug in to a class member that is an arrow function, use `member-function`, not `member-property`.
+If you want to plug in to a class member that is an arrow function, use `member-function`, not `member-property`.

-If you are plugging in to a function that is not part of a class and has its own namespace: Use the `function` plugin type to wrap around the function, and implement a function plugin.
+(B) If you are plugging in to a *function* that is not part of a class and has its own namespace: Use the `function` plugin type to wrap around the function, and implement a function plugin.

-**Name**: if you are targetting a class member, you must specify its name,
+**Name**: if you are targetting a class member, you must specify its name.

 **Position** (Optional, defaults to 100): Specifies the order in which plugins will be applied.
 Plugins with a lower position will be called before plugins with a higher position.